SuperSephy/dev-databases/README.md

 network.host: 33.33.33.10
 ````

-You can test if Elasticsearch is running/responding by issuing the following command:
+You can test if ElasticSearch is running/responding by issuing the following command:

 ```shell script
 curl 'http://33.33.33.10:9200/?pretty'